How do students register with your office?

 Notice that the letter does not specify your condition.
 It only specifies the approved reasonable accommodations.
 When you discuss your condition or services with the instructor, we recommend that you set up an appointment with the instructor during office hours for a private discussion.

-- First, read it carefully.
+Read the LOA carefully.
 It is a formal notice, signifying that the student has furnished the university with documentation of a disability, which he or she feels will impact the learning situation.If questions remain about how to provide the accommodations listed in the letter, please contact the student's coordinator in the Office of Disability Access to request more details.